 Word on the ground:

 Historically Queen Anne’s has had a stuffy elitist reputation – hence the helipad rumblings.
-When you’re charging up to £11,405 per term, people will jump to conclusions.
+When you’re charging up to £12,690 per term (full boarding), people will jump to conclusions.
 Parents love it for its ceiling smashing attitude, pastoral care and facilities.
 And the latest ISI report (July 2017) gave it the double thumbs up, rating the school excellent across the board.
 What do the girls think?
 They said it’s a bit strict, particularly on skirt length (nothing a sly roll of the waistband can’t sort out).
 But they love their school and are fiercely loyal to their houses, enjoy the social side and are driven to succeed – even if that means they have to try, try, and try again.

 THE MUDDY VERDICT